KeLiu-Kryie/COMSW4156-Drop_Table_Team/README.md

 This project depends on poppler.
 Install this with: `sudo apt-get install libpoppler-dev poppler-utils && sudo apt-get install -y libpoppler-cpp-dev`.

+This project uses cpplint as a style checker.
+Install this with: `sudo apt install cpplint` and run with `cpplint include/*.h src/*.cpp`.
+Note that the tests directory was excluded from style checking because it is for internal use only, and sometimes requires format errors which otherwise should not exist in the codebase.

 ## Getting Started

 1. In the project directory, run `make && ./bin/main` to compile the source code and run the server